-Any student currently enrolled at UW Colleges and already working toward meeting the requirements of the Badger Promise transfer agreement will still be eligible for the transfer, as well as the financial support included in that program.
+Students enrolled at the two-year campuses and already working toward meeting the requirements of the Badger Promise transfer agreement will still be eligible for the transfer, as well as the financial support included in that program.

 What is going to happen to the guaranteed transfer program?

-The guaranteed transfer programs will continue to be honored.
+The guaranteed transfer programs will continue to be honored through spring 2019.
 UW System also is working to improve transfer options to all comprehensive and research institutions.

 Can I still transfer to other UW four-year institutions, or do I have to go to UWM?

-Students will still be able to transfer between all UW System institutions, as long as they meet an institution’s admissions requirements.
-One of the major goals of this proposal is to make transferring credits within the UW System easier.
+Students in Waukesha and Washington County will still be able to transfer between all UW System institutions, as long as they meet an institution’s admissions requirements.

 No changes are expected in the financial aid packages processed and awarded.